astronomer/astro-docs/enterprise/v0.23/04_deploy/02_configure-deployment.md

 > Note: If you give a Deployment a custom release name, that custom release name cannot be reused to create another Airflow Deployment, including one in another Workspace.
 >
-> To reuse a custom release name that was previously given to a Deployment that has since been deleted via the Astronomer UI or CLI, you need to permanently delete its entry in both your Astronomer database and the Deployment's metadata database.
+> To reuse a custom release name that was previously given to a Deployment that has since been deleted via the Astronomer UI or CLI, you need to permanently delete both the Deployment's metadata database and the Deployment's entry in your Astronomer database.
 For guidance, reach out to [Astronomer support](https://www.astronomer.io/docs/enterprise/v0.23/resources/support).